nestormarcano/Twinero/README.md

 # Java Developer coding task by Twinero

 1) To compile:<br>
-    $ mvnw clean package
+    $ mvn clean package

-This will compile and run every single test.
+This will compile, run every single test and generate the Jacoco report.

+Jacoco  report is in: <b>target/site/jacoco/index.html</b>

 Adicionally it will generate the API REST documentacion in <b>target/generated-docs/api-guide.html</b>

+2) For generates the javadoc documentation:<br>
+$ mvn javadoc:javadoc

+The javadoc documentation will be generate in: <b>target/site/apidocs/index.html</b>

 ## The project meets the following requirements: